Here are some essential facts about USB drives, booting and other stuff which relates to BIOS and UEFI-booting.

 UEFI is a new type of firmware (BIOS) that allows the computer to boot from a file or a selection of files on a FAT-formatted partition on a disk (an MBR disk or a GPT disk).
 It also allows you to add pre-boot drivers so that you can extend it's function (e.g. add NTFS or HFS drivers or mouse or network drivers).
 It also provides a Secure Boot mechanism so that only signed 'boot code' will be executed - thus preventing viruses or booting from different unsecure media.

 The EFI Intel specification includes details of the GPT partitioning scheme because one of the main objectives of EFI was to support drives larger than 2TB and this is not possible using the old MBR partitioning scheme.

 The reason that you see GPT and UEFI used together is that Microsoft Windows Setup.exe will insist on using a GPT partitioned disk as its boot disk, when you try to install Windows after booting the Windows Setup Installer via UEFI.
 So people often think that GPT and UEFI must be used together.
 The fact is that UEFI systems just need a FAT partition of some sort on a disk - the EFI partition on a GPT disk will be FAT formatted and will contain the .efi boot file(s) but you can UEFI-boot from a single FAT-formatted MBR-style (non-GPT) partition as long as the OS that you are loading supports it.
 If you boot Windows 7 or later Windows OS's in the old MBR\CSM mode however, GPT partitions are not supported and Windows won't like it.

 Windows 7/8/10 Installers

-Boot in MBR mode - Windows uses MBR partitions and does not like or understand GPT partitions
+Boot in MBR mode - Windows uses MBR partitions and does not like or understand installing to GPT partitions

 Boot in UEFI mode - Windows uses GPT partitioning and does not want to install to an MBR partition